Plastic Ono Band: Origins and formation (1968–1969)

-John Lennon and Yoko Ono first met in 1966.
-Lennon was a world-famous member of the Beatles, and Ono was an avant-garde artist and performer.
+John Lennon and Yoko Ono met in 1966.
+Lennon was a member of the Beatles, and Ono was an avant-garde artist and performer.
 By 1968, the two established a romantic relationship and they began collaborating on a number of musical projects.

-The Plastic Ono Band name, and its Fluxus idea of an open-ended plastic band, was first conceived of by Ono in 1967 as an idea for an art exhibition in Berlin.
-The Plastic Ono Band was first realized in 1968 as a multi-media machine maquette by John Lennon, also called The Plastic Ono Band.
-In 1968, Lennon and Ono began a personal and artistic relationship (they married in 1969) in which they decided to credit their future endeavors as the work of The Plastic Ono Band.
+The Plastic Ono Band name, and its Fluxus idea of an open-ended plastic band, was conceived of by Ono in 1967 as an idea for an art exhibition in Berlin.
+The Plastic Ono Band was realized in 1968 as a multi-media machine maquette by John Lennon, also called The Plastic Ono Band.
+In 1968, Lennon and Ono began a personal and artistic relationship in which they decided to credit their future endeavours as the work of The Plastic Ono Band.
 Ono and Lennon collaborated on several art exhibitions, concerts, happenings and experimental noise music recording projects, before recording and releasing somewhat more standard rock-based albums that were still connected to the Plastic Ono Band concept.

-They first recorded together in May 1968; these recordings would be released in November as the experimental album Unfinished Music No.1: Two Virgins.
-The pair also worked throughout the summer on "Revolution 9", an experimental piece that appeared on the Beatles' self-titled double album (also known as the "White Album").
+They recorded together in May 1968; these recordings would be released in November as the experimental album Unfinished Music No.1: Two Virgins.
+The pair worked throughout the summer on "Revolution 9", an experimental piece that appeared on the Beatles' self-titled double album (also known as the "White Album").
 In December 1968, Lennon and Ono appeared together at The Rolling Stones Rock and Roll Circus with a supergroup named "The Dirty Mac", consisting of Eric Clapton, Keith Richards of the Rolling Stones, Mitch Mitchell of the Jimi Hendrix Experience, and violinist Ivry Gitlis.
 Lennon and Ono continued with their experimental releases parallel to Lennon's activities in the Beatles, releasing Unfinished Music No. 2: Life with the Lions in May 1969.

 On 20 March 1969, Lennon and Ono married, and subsequently hosted their first "Bed-in for Peace" event.
-The event saw the new couple using press coverage of their marriage to advocate for peace.
-Recordings made around this time would be released as their third and final experimental album, Wedding Album.
+The event saw them using press coverage of their marriage to advocate for peace.
+Recordings made around this time were released as their third and final experimental album, Wedding Album.
 The Plastic Ono Band moniker was first used on 12 May, when Lennon and Ono participated in George Harrison's mixing session for "Jam Peace" – a jam that Harrison had recorded during a session with Apple Records artist Billy Preston.
 The track was subsequently titled "I Remember Jeep" and the artist credit on the EMI tape box was changed to George Harrison for inclusion on the bonus disc of his 1970 solo album All Things Must Pass.